Pascalrjt/Jarkom-Modul-1-I07-2023/README.md

 Explanation:
 - First go to the Header number 130, afterwards double click it.
 - Then click on the `User Datagram Protocol`, it will open a drop down tab.
-- There we can search for the `Checksum value`, which in this case `0x18e5`
+- There we can search for the `Checksum value`, which in this case is `0x18e5`

 ## Number 5
 ```